eryalito/kubensync-operator/docs/reference/template-functions.md

 ## Additional Functions

-Both [Sprig](https://github.com/Masterminds/sprig) and [Sprout](https://github.com/go-sprout/sprout) are included in the template engine.
-These libraries provide a set of additional functions that can be used to manipulate strings, arrays, maps and objects.
+[Sprout](https://github.com/go-sprout/sprout) is included in the template engine.
+This library provides a set of additional functions that can be used to manipulate strings, arrays, maps and objects.

 Highlighted functions include: